 Plugins only affect an existing page and not the entire browser like how extensions work.

 This program keeps all the extensions and other browser tools organized.
-All you need is to download and install iMyMac-Cleaner on the computer.
+All you need is to download and install iMyMac PowerMyMac on the computer.

-Click on More Tools.
-Find and click on Extensions.
-Click the ‘Scan’ button start scanning all the extensions found
+Click the ‘Scan’ button to start scanning all the extensions.
+Preview all the extensions after scanning.

-The extensions will be listed onscreen wherein it prompts you to turn on or off at anytime and altogether in one place
+The extensions will be listed onscreen wherein it prompts you to turn on or off at any time and altogether in one place.
+Easily enable or disable Mac extensions you wish to use.

 Just like the Safari browser itself, extensions need to be updated from time to time because developers also release new bug fixes and versions.